-The Issuer has issued a bond (the "TIP 2019 - 2024" Bond - ISIN code XS2088650051) which provides for an early termination clause for subscribers in the event of a change of control of the Issuer.
+The Issuer has issued a bond (Bond "TIP 2024 - 2029" - ISIN code XS2799786848) that includes a clause, in favour of the subscribers, of early redemption of the bonds at 100% of their nominal value together with accrued interest in the event of a change of control of the Issuer.
 The Issuer has not entered into any other significant agreements that take effect, are amended or are terminated in the event of a change of control of the Issuer.

-Pursuant to Article 22.3 of the by-laws, in derogation from Article 104, paragraph 1, of the TUF, and without prejudice to the powers of the Shareholders' Meeting provided for by law or by the by-laws, the Board of Directors and any delegated bodies are entitled to decide and carry out, without the need for authorisation of the Shareholders' Meeting, all acts and transactions that may work against the achievement of the objectives of a public takeover bid and/or exchange offer promoted on the shares and/or other financial securities issued by the Company.
+Pursuant to Article 20.3 of the by-laws, in derogation from Article 104, paragraph 1, of the TUF, and without prejudice to the powers of the Shareholders' Meeting provided for by law or by the By-laws, the Board of Directors and any delegated bodies are entitled to decide and carry out, without the need for authorisation of the Shareholders' Meeting, all acts and transactions that may work against the achievement of the objectives of a public takeover bid and/or exchange offer promoted on the shares and/or other financial securities issued by the Company.
 In derogation from the provisions of Article 104, paragraph 1-bis, of the TUF, and without prejudice to the powers of the Shareholders' Meeting provided for by law or by the by-laws, the Board of Directors and any delegated bodies are also entitled, without the need for authorisation of the Shareholders' Meeting, to make decisions - not yet implemented in whole or in part and even if not included in the normal course of the Company's activities - whose implementation may work against the achievement of the objectives of a public takeover bid and/or exchange offer promoted on the shares and/or other financial securities issued by the Company.